Cláudio Pitbull

-Football career
+Career

 After fine displays at Grêmio Foot-Ball Porto Alegrense, Pitbull was acquired by Portugal's FC Porto in the January 2005 transfer window.
 Unable to settle with the club, he was loaned several times for the duration of his contract, mainly in that country.

 On 4 February 2007, Pitbull played his first Primeira Liga match with Académica de Coimbra, against Associação Naval 1º de Maio.
 For the 2007–08 season he was loaned again, this time to Vitória de Setúbal, where he was the team's top scorer as they overachieved despite facing serious financial problems; in March 2008, he helped the Sadinos to win the newly created League Cup in a penalty shootout against Sporting Clube de Portugal, also being named the tournament's best player.

 In July 2008, alongside teammate João Paulo Andrade, Pitbull was loaned to Romanian side FC Rapid București, on a season-long move.
 After that sole Liga I campaign he returned to Portugal, being loaned for the seventh time by Porto, to C.S.
 Marítimo.

 Pitbull returned to Setúbal for a second spell in 2010–11, scoring nine goals in 26 games to help the team again avoid relegation.
 In late January 2012 he switched clubs and countries again, joining Manisaspor in the Turkish Süper Lig.